liuluddex/liuluddex.github.io/content/project/1D-ADAS-Verification/index.md

 [//]: # ({{< figure src="images/tool_errors.png" title="Fig. 4.
 Tool Error Comparisons." >}})

 We used gymnasium's environment as a template to build a similar ADAS env, and its core code is [here](https://liuluddex.github.io/uploads/1D-ADAS-Verification/adas_env.py).
+We compared the errors of the reachable sets calculated by Flow* and Python under 27 random initial state sets, as shown in Fig. 4.

 {{< figure src="images/tool_errors.png" title="Fig. 4.
 Tool Error Comparisons." >}}